jasonwcc/learntoscript/notes.md

-gunzip -cd filename
-or
-tar -ztvf filename

 Day 5 - Tasks / Assignment
-With the employee.awk file created in Day 2 - Assignment, create a script and named it searchbydept.sh so that
+1. With the employee.awk file created in Day 2 - Assignment, create a script and named it searchbydept.sh so that

-- Ask user which dept to generate the report.
+1a.
+Ask user which dept to generate the report.

-- if dept no match, then display message  "<whatever user enter> dept not found"
+1b. if dept no match, then display message  "<whatever user enter> dept not found"

-- if user press ctrl+z, it will list all departments uniquely example : ctrl+z
+1c. if user press ctrl+z, it will list all departments uniquely example : ctrl+z
 List of available departments:
 Directors
 Sales
 Training
 Press enter to continue

-- all data must be dynamically queried from the employees.db
+2. All data must be dynamically queried from the employees.db

 https://forms.office.com/r/Z1EJQ460Mf